|

 “Cro-Magnon,” appeared on the scene.
 There was puzzlement about what

+it all meant.
 Finally, in the 1960s, the anthropologists Louis and Mary Leakey

 (and later their son, Richard) began uncovering extremely old, humanlike